Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 Then, noticing that network performance was still bad: I mean, that the car went out of the track, I decided to look for data augmentation and I started and seccond preprocessing part for training data and a third part doing data augmentation.

-I tested out different models and parameters values but I just got two *fully working on track1*, but, both of them partially working on track 2.
+I tested out different models and parameters values but I just got two *fully working on track1*, but unfortunately,  both of them partially working on track 2.
 So, I ended up with two models, one without regularization which is the one always mentioned on this document as **version Zero** and a seccond one with drop out and regularization, referred on this document as **version one**.

 Finally, I used a very similar model to the [nvidia model](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)  including dropout layers and also adding L2 regularization technique to avoid overfitting.